huggingface/blog/fine-tune-segformer.md

     return metrics
 ```

-Finally, we can instantiate a trainer object.
+Finally, we can instantiate a `Trainer` object.

 ```python